2016-01-31 — Original posting

 And how about Daniel Behle as a singer?
 Previously, I haven’t heard Daniel Behle singing much, if (almost) anything.
 His performance here was as much of a pleasant surprise as the nature of his additions / arrangement.
 He has a very pleasant voice, nice timbre, natural (not excessively nervous) vibrato, the right amount of “ping” (head resonances) and projection, the ideal volume for that performance.
 The voice also features outstanding dynamic control, is excellent & still projecting at pp / ppp levels, and extremely variable.
 It reaches from a strong, lyrical timbre down to (almost) whispering and “Sprechgesang“.

 Behle is always expressive, very good at interpreting the underlying poetic content — not just in”general, verse-by-verse expression”, but down to single words.
 That’s definitely the natural advantage of a native German over many non-native German speaking singers.

 It was a very differentiated & diligent performance, a “Winterreise” of the subtle intermediate tones!
 In number 14, I liked Behle’s inverted mordents, and in that song his voice sometimes (remotely) reminded me of Ernst Haefliger at the height of his career.

 In the whole performance, if there was one thing that may not have worked out quite as well as the rest, then it’s the first song.
 There, as a listener, one first needed to adapt to the sound, to the rather dull acoustics of the venue.
-I had the impression that it also took the artists a while to adapt to the acoustics, to “find themselves” in the musical flow, the tempo, etc. — but in the aftermath, that “minor hiccup” was forgotten, for sure!
+I had the impression that it also took the artists a while to adapt to the acoustics, to “find themselves” in the musical flow, the tempo, and the like.
+However, in the aftermath, that “minor hiccup” was irrelevant, for sure!